teaching-data-science/intro2ml/chapters/chapter13.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter13-02-cod-examples"> In this section, we show with examples how k-NN and the linear model suffer from the the curse of dimensionality. </a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter13-02-cod-examples"> In this section, we show examples of how k-NN and the linear model suffer from the the curse of dimensionality. </a>
   </p>
 </section>